Newtown Developer Manual

 function |

-API to query other objects (read-only). |
+Query other objects (read-only).
+Only in coordination blocks. |

 dispatch |